taszap/gitbook-workshop/resource-links/understanding-image-size.md

 ![](<../.gitbook/assets/Image Comparisson.png>)

-Lots of other aspect ratios can be generated, but **the maximum file size Midjourney can generate is about 3 megabytes.**
+Lots of other aspect ratios can be generated, but **the maximum file size madjourney can generate is about 3 megabytes.**

 An upscaled default square image at 1664x1664 has 2,768,896 pixels.
 Let's round that to 3million for simplicity.
 These 3 million pixels could be a 10x300,000 pixel image, a 100x30,000 pixel image or any other aspect ratio.
 You can not go above that 3mb ceiling though, so you could not make a typical 4K (3840 x 2160) image because it would be over 8 million pixels.